 - -s: Define the snaplength (size) of the capture in bytes.
 Use -s0 to get everything, unless you are intentionally capturing less.

-- -S: Print absolute TCP sequence numbers.
+- -S: Print absolute sequence numbers.

 - -q: Show less protocol information.